raspberrypilearning/deck-of-cards/en/step_7.md

 --- /collapse ---

-+ Now we just have to mash the lists together and for each suit, for each number, create a `Card` object.
++ Now we just have to mash the lists together - for each suit, for each number, create a `Card` object.
 One way of doing this is by using nested loops:

 ```Python
 cards = []                          # Create an empty list of cards